Alfex4936/Bard-rs/README.md

 > ! using `echo PSID=... > .env` might cause encoding problem that `dotenv` cannot read and end up causing no session key error.

 ```
-SESSION_ID=~.
+PSID=~.
 ```

+## Resolving "SNlM0e not found" Error
+> [!IMPORTANT]
+> if you are getting "SNlM0e not found.
+Check your cookies." even with `__Secure-1PSIDTS`

+1. Clear your cookies.
+(In Chrome, DevTools - Application - Cookies)
+2. Login again.
+3. Obtain new `__Secure-1PSID` (Seems like typically contains a numerical identifier representing the logged-in user.)

 ## Commands

-- Type your message and press Enter to send it to Google Bard.
+- Type your message and press Enter to send it to Google Gemini.
 - Type `!reset` to reset the conversation.
 - Type `!exit` to exit the CLI.
-- Type `!show` to see other Bard's answers for your last message.
+- Type `!show` to see other Gemini's answers for your last message.

 ## License